aboveje/sky-data/skies/README.md

-# Up Above Jersey
+# Above Jersey: Skies

-This project aims to use common sense to identify what is happening in the skies above our island.
+This project aims to use common sense to identify what is happening in the skies above [our island](https://en.wikipedia.org/wiki/Jersey).

+## Contributing

+We are crowdsourcing images, videos and associated data on a daily basis.
+Information consists of:

+1. Images of the sky throughout the day
+2. Videos of planes flying overhead that appear dispersing material into the atmosphere
+3. Satellite, weather and shipping reports on a daily basis direct from Gov.je
+4. Anecdotal information relating to the state of the sky in open format (.csv)

+If you wish to contribute, create a Github

 ## Background